 How does Patronscan protect the public?

 How does Patronscan flag bad behaviour?

-Venues with Patronscan notice a decrease in incidents involving by becoming aware of the patrons known to cause these risks, keeping their guests, staff and venues safe.
+Venues with Patronscan notice a decrease in incidents by becoming aware of the patrons known to cause these risks, keeping their guests, staff and venues safe.
 This is because the flagged list allows venues to track and identify known violators before they enter their venue.
 Venues who serve alcohol are at a greater risk of violent incidents due to patrons inhibitions being lowered.
-According to studies, some people are more likely to be aggressive after drinking alcohol2 , putting themselves, other guests and venue staff at risk.
-In a community-based study, it was found that 42 percent of violent crimes reported to the police involved alcohol, and 51 percent of the victims interviewed believed that their assailants had been drinking.3 Patronscans own data indicate that 95% of violent incidents at venues are caused by less than 1% of patrons, meaning that most incidents are repeated by the same patrons.
+According to studies, some people are more likely to be aggressive after drinking alcohol, putting themselves, other guests and venue staff at risk.
+In a community-based study, it was found that 42 percent of violent crimes reported to the police involved alcohol, and 51 percent of the victims interviewed believed that their assailants had been drinking.
+Patronscans own data indicate that 95% of violent incidents at venues are caused by less than 1 percent of patrons, meaning that most incidents are repeated by the same patrons.
 Patronscan is a technology tool that enables owners and staff to make an informed decision on whether to allow or deny entry to patrons known to endanger safety.